 Our Analysis and Test Results

-The Gregory Maya 22 is made of ripstop nylon with a double layer bottom.
-It is available in one size only with a 17-inch torso and weighs 27 ounces.
+The Gregory Maya 22 is made of durable 210D nylon with a 420D nylon bottom.
+It is available in one size only with a 17-inch, adjustable torso and weighs 28 ounces.

 While this pack is not particularly uncomfortable in any way, it isn't a standout for comfort either.
 There's minimal padding on the hip belt and only slightly more on the shoulder straps.
-There is a good amount of padding on the back, with a mesh covering and cutouts to increase ventilation, but without a rigid internal frame to hold those layers apart, the Maya isn't nearly as breathable as the completely open suspended mesh backs of Osprey Sirrus 24 or the Deuter Futura 22.
-Also, there is no framing or structure, so if you have a full load in there or a reservoir in the hydration sleeve, it ends up bowing the back of the pack inward against you, which is not all that comfortable.
+There is a decent amount of padding on the back, with a mesh covering and cutouts to increase ventilation, but without a rigid internal frame to hold those layers apart, the Maya isn't nearly as breathable as the completely open suspended mesh backs of Osprey Sirrus 24 or the Deuter Futura 22.
+Also, with no framing, a full load or a reservoir in the hydration sleeve forces the back of the pack to bow inward against you, which is not all that comfortable.
 If you plan on packing a lot on your day trips, check out the Jade 28, also from Gregory.
-It has a frame suspension and an open mesh back and is more comfortable with a heavy load than the Maya.
+It has a frame suspension and an open mesh back and is much more comfortable with a heavy load than the Maya.

 The Maya 22 isn't offered in multiple sizes, though it does feature an adjustable torso length.
 It's one of the few packs with this feature and uses a velcro system slightly narrower than it's cousin, the Gregory Jade.
-The load-lifting straps on the shoulder straps are somewhat effective, as the back of the pack extends up beyond the shoulder straps, unlike some other packs in this review.
+The load-lifting straps on the shoulder straps are mildly effective, as the back of the pack can extend up beyond the shoulder straps, unlike some other packs in this review.
 But, like many of the packs that we tested, the hip belt is on the small side, and if you wear larger than a size 2 or 4 (as most of us do), you might not get great coverage.
-The hip belt on the Gregory Jade 28 is much longer and provides more coverage and support.
+The hip belts on the CamelBak Sequoia and even the Jade are much longer and provide more coverage and support.